Dissecting the Research: Elusive Causes of Black Line Stain and Hygiene Management

 Interaction with Iron?

-Early published literature suggests black line stain is a black insoluble ferric compound formed by the interaction between hydrogen sulfide produced by bacteria and iron.3 Additionally, previous theories postulated that chromogenic bacteria, such as P. gingivalis, contributed to the black pigmentation.
+Early published literature suggests that black line stain is an insoluble black ferric compound formed by the interaction between hydrogen sulfide produced by bacteria and iron.3 Additionally, previous theories postulated that chromogenic bacteria, such as P. gingivalis, contributed to the black pigmentation.
 However, recent studies show a “reduced microbial diversity in black stain as compared to standard plaque.”4

 Other studies seem to confirm this finding, as it has been shown that individuals with black line stain have a lower risk of developing caries.
 In one study, the authors found a higher buffering capacity of saliva and a higher level of calcium in the saliva of patients presenting with black line stain.2 This is not a new concept; as far back as 1923, there was discussion of black line staining providing “immunity” to dental caries.5